PlayableLab FAQs

 How do I get credits?

 - Paid packs bundle credits.
 You can also top up credits on their own from the dashboard at any time.
-New accounts start with a signup grant so you can try AI-Lab right away.
+New accounts start with a signup grant so you can try PlayAI right away.

 What happens when credits run out?